giampaolo/psutil/docs/api.rst

   .. method:: threads()

-    Return threads opened by process as a list of named tuples.
+    Return threads opened by this process as a list.
 On OpenBSD this method requires root privileges.
+Each entry includes:

     - :field:`id`: the native thread ID assigned by the kernel.
 If :attr:`pid` refers to the current process this matches